-Veena thanks Saheli Domestic Violence Advocate Salita
+Veena thanks Saheli Domestic Violence Advocate Salita Mehta

 Getting out of an abusive situation is only the first step.

-Each year, significant numbers of South Asian women are abandoned overseas by their spouses
+Each year, significant numbers of South Asian women are abandoned overseas by their spouses.

-After overcoming many obstacles, Varsha was able to return to her home in Massachusetts, US, only to find that the apartment was locked.
-She called 911 and with the help of the local police, Varsha was put in touch with Saheli Boston.
-Saheli obtained free temporary housing from an Indian motel owner in her local area.
-During this time, trained Saheli counselors worked with Varsha to regain her life and her confidence.
+After overcoming many obstacles, Varsha traveled back to her previous home in Massachusetts, USA, only to find that their apartment was locked.
+She called 911 and the local police, put Varsha in touch with Saheli of Burlington.
+Saheli helped Varsha obtain free temporary housing at a South Asian motel and Saheli counselors supported Varsha to regain her confidence, safety and security.

 Arranged marriages can place young women in dangerous situations.
 Parents often marry daughters off without careful consideration of the character of the man they choose

 Fatima’s husband was physically and sexually abusive, unfaithful, and used family finances to control and abuse his wife.
 Like many women who seek help from Saheli, Fatima suffered physical and emotional abuse when she married a man who was a virtual stranger.
 In deep misery and isolation, Fatima called the Saheli helpline at 1-866-4SAHELI and used the website to contact advocates who counseled her —

 - To make a safety plan with the help of a Saheli domestic abuse advocate.
 The Saheli safety plan requires a woman to collect her most important legal documents, certificates,

 - her valuables and sentimental possessions and put them in a safe place in case she has to leave home quickly.